redsanket/spark/external/storm/guide/faq/index.rst

     yinst set "ystorm.http_registry_proxy=http://httpproxy-res.red.ygrid.yahoo.com:4080”

-If you can also set ``"http.registry.proxy"`` manually either on the command line with ``-c``, or programatially in the conf map.
+If you can also set ``"http.registry.proxy"`` manually either on the command line with ``-c``, or programmatically in the conf map.

 .. _faq-jdk_version:

 Q: Which JDK version does yStorm support?
 #########################################

-yStorm supports JDK7 on 64-bit OS.
-On grid gateway, please make sure that you are using ``/home/gs/java/jdk64/current/``.
+Storm at Yahoo (yStorm) supports JDK7 on 64-bit OS.
+On grid gateway, make sure that you are using ``/home/gs/java/jdk64/current/``.

 .. _faq-launch_storm: